Donovan Mitchell Player Props: Cavaliers vs. Heat

-Donovan Mitchell and the rest of the Cleveland Cavaliers will be hitting the court versus the Miami Heat on Wednesday at 7:30 PM ET.
+The Cleveland Cavaliers, Donovan Mitchell included, face the Miami Heat on Friday at 8:00 PM ET.

-With prop bets available for Mitchell, let's examine some stats and trends to help you find good wagers.
+With prop bets available for Mitchell, let's break down some stats and trends to assist you in making good predictions.

 Donovan Mitchell Prop Bets vs. the Heat